Create Halo Ticket

 - You want precise control over all ticket fields at creation time

-- You are building a multi-step workflow where lookup actions run before ticket creation
+- You are building a multi-step workflow where lookup actions (such as Find Halo User and Client by Email) run before ticket creation and you already have the determined client and user IDs

 Don't use this action for: